RutledgeGroupMIT/UEF/README.md

  * Biaxial flow<br>`fix f2 all nvt/uef temp 400 400 100 erate 0.000005 0.000005`

 #### Usage notes
+The applied flow field must be traceless, and therefore only the xx and yy components of the rate-of-deformation tensor need to be specified ( by `eps_x` and `eps_y` respectively).
+The zz component of the rate-of-deformation tensor is always  -(`eps_x` + `eps_y`).

 Due to requirements of the boundary conditions, when the strain keyword is unset, or set to zero, the initial simulation box must be cubic and have style triclinic.
 If the box is initially of type ortho, use the command `change box all triclinic` before invoking the fix.

 This fix integrates the SLLOD equations of motion, which lead to an instability in the center of mass velocity under extension.
 A [`fix momentum`](http://lammps.sandia.gov/doc/fix_momentum.html) should be used to regularly reset the linear momentum.
 Additionally, this fix stores the peculiar velocity of each atom, defined as the velocity relative to the streaming velocity.
-This is in contrast to the LAMMPS [`fix nvt/sllod`](http://lammps.sandia.gov/doc/fix_nvt_sllod.html?highlight=sllod) command.
+This is in contrast to the LAMMPS [`fix nvt/sllod`](http://lammps.sandia.gov/doc/fix_nvt_sllod.html?highlight=sllod) command, which uses a lab-frame velocity.

 This fix defines a `compute pressure/uef` and `compute temp/uef` that can be accessed at `c_ID_press` and `c_ID_temp` respectively for scalar values, or `c_ID_press[i]` and `c_ID_temp[i]` for the pressure and kinetic energy tensors.